 Q Will extended hours appointments still be available at my surgery?

 A Yes.
 These will still be available to accommodate those patients that may find it difficult to attend during our usual surgery hours.
-Again as with all other appointments these can be booked for you over the telephone by one of our doctors or nurse practitioner.
+Please see item on extended access.